kjartako/kjartako.no/content/publication/TMHMC/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "arXiv"
-publication_short = "arXiv"
+publication = "Journal of Computational and Graphical Statistics" publication_short = "Journal of Computational and Graphical Statistics"

 # Abstract and optional shortened version.
-abstract = "We propose an importance sampling (IS)-based transport map Hamiltonian Monte Carlo procedure for performing full Bayesian analysis in general nonlinear high-dimensional hierarchical models.
-Using IS techniques to construct a transport map, the proposed method transforms the typically highly challenging target distribution of a hierarchical model into a target which is easily sampled using standard Hamiltonian Monte Carlo.
-Conventional applications of high-dimensional IS, where infinite variance of IS weights can be a serious problem, require computationally costly high-fidelity IS distributions.
-An appealing property of our method is that the IS distributions employed can be of rather low fidelity, making it computationally cheap.
-We illustrate our algorithm in applications to challenging dynamic state-space models, where it exhibits very high simulation efficiency compared to relevant benchmarks, even for variants of the proposed method implemented using a few dozen lines of code in the Stan statistical software."
+abstract = "We propose an importance sampling (IS)-based transport map Hamiltonian Monte Carlo procedure for performing a Bayesian analysis in nonlinear high-dimensional hierarchical models.
+Using IS techniques to construct a transport map, the proposed method transforms the typically highly complex posterior distribution of a hierarchical model such that it can be easily sampled using standard Hamiltonian Monte Carlo.
+In contrast to standard applications of high-dimensional IS, our approach does not require IS distributions with high fidelity, which makes it computationally very cheap.
+Moreover, it is less prone to the notorious problem of IS that the variance of IS weights can become infinite.
+We illustrate our algorithm with applications to challenging dynamic state-space models, where it exhibits very high simulation efficiency compared to relevant benchmarks, even for variants of the proposed method implemented using a few dozen lines of code in the Stan statistical software.
+The paper is accompanied by supplementary material containing further details, and the computer code is available at https://github.com/kjartako/TMHMC."
 #abstract_short = ""

 # Is this a selected publication? (true/false)